binaris/dev-docs-content/main_concepts/writing-backend-logic.md

 }
 ```

-There are no config or migration files, “it just works”.
+There are no config or migration files - “it just works”.
 Just as with the macro, there are some things to consider when using Reshuffle DB.

 1. The DB can only be used from a Reshuffle backend (anywhere that a Reshuffle macro is valid, the DB is valid).